|| Memories of Route 40 in New Jersey

 I taxied several people at a time, I could earn more in half an hour than in two days at work!
 I

-quit transporting drunks, however, after a couple of the drunks threw up in my car.
+quit transporting drunks, however, after a drunk threw up in my car.

-One of my classmates was killed when his car flew out of a curve and wrapped itself around a
+One of my classmates was killed on Route 40 when his car flew out of a curve and wrapped itself around a

 tree.
 Another classmate lost his arm in the same accident.
 They had been drinking.
 Another